rabeyakhan592-tech/CsBi-I-Heterojunction-Solar-Cell-SCAPS-1D-Simulation-and-ML-Analysis/README.md

 ## Notes

 This repository is strictly intended to support scientific open-source reproducibility.
 The full-text published journal article is protected under publisher copyright and is **not** distributed within this repository.
-Only shareable computational inputs, simulation data logs, python analytics code, and descriptive assets are included.
+Only shareable computational inputs, simulation data logs, Python analytics code, and descriptive assets are included.